Mooophy/dragon-book-2nd/ch02/2.6/README.md

-#MEMO
+###MEMO
-- lexer.h
+- lexer.hpp
  - class Lexer
-- token.h
+- token.hpp
  - token classes hierarchy
+- main.cpp
+ - for testing
 - java/
- - java sample codes as on the textbook
+ - storing sample codes in java as on the textbook
-- Design modifications
+### Design modifications
  - use iterator for `peek` rather than `char`